MatinGhanbari/TelegramAsDatabase/README.md

     - The Channel Id is the id of the channel you can get it by forwarding a message of the channel to @userinfobot bot.
     ```json
     "TDBConfig": {
-        // The api key that you get from BotFather in the first step
         "ApiKey": "7753344678:AAFf4MIQSShxa4djp172DjhDe2_jqRsyOeU",
-        // The Channel Id
         "ChannelId": "-1002378130994"
     }
     ```